 Sad to say, some of these women have likely relinquished and lost rights to a pension pot due to what may simply be an oversight.

-Cuts to legal aid means that a huge and increasing number of men and women are uninformed about their rights on divorce, and for want of any easy life, or due to inability to pay legal fees, they give up a retirement fund that in a number of cases may in fact represent the most valuable asset in the marriage.
+Cuts to legal aid mean that a huge and increasing number of men and women are uninformed about their rights on divorce, and for want of any easy life, or due to inability to pay legal fees, they give up a retirement fund that in a number of cases may in fact represent the most valuable asset in the marriage.

 In my experience, individuals are very rarely aware of the value of their pensions let alone how these can be apportioned between them on divorce.
 Parties often attempt to avoid having to even request pension figures attributing little or no importance to their values.
-Recommended reforms to the current scheme includes a suggestion that it should become compulsory for couples to include pensions in their divorce proceedings.
+Recommended reforms to the current scheme include a suggestion that it should become compulsory for couples to include pensions in their divorce proceedings.
 This presumably would mean making it obligatory for divorcing couples to enter into some kind of financial settlement.
 While this is what in an ideal world, every lawyer wants to achieve for their client, there are some situations where this becomes impossible.

-For example, in cases where the parties are young and have small pension pots, or very few assets, it may be disproportionate for them to instruct solicitors to try and obtain a financial settlement if the other party does not comply with providing their financial disclosure.
-Whereas currently they could choose not to apply to Court for an Order dealing with finances, the recommendations if implemented would mean that they would have to in every case.
+For example, in cases where the parties are young and have small pension pots or very few assets, it may be disproportionate for them to instruct solicitors to try and obtain a financial settlement if the other party does not comply with providing their financial disclosure.
+Whereas currently, they could choose not to apply to Court for an Order dealing with finances, the recommendations, if implemented, would mean that they would have to in every case.
 It would even more burden on the already overstretched Courts system by asking a Judge to intervene and decide matters.
 Without a complete overhaul of the current law in relation to obtaining a financial order it is difficult to see how in practice a proposal like this could work.

 If you are considering divorce, or have divorced but never dealt with finances as part of the process it is important to speak a solicitor for further advice.
 Contact our Family Law team on 0161 930 5151 or e-mail firstname.lastname@example.org.